polkascan/py-substrate-metadata-docs/docs/frequency.md

 ### Events
 ---------
 #### ValidationFunctionStored
-The validation function has been scheduled to apply.
 ##### Attributes
 No attributes

 ---------
 #### ValidationFunctionApplied
-The validation function was applied as of the contained relay chain block number.
 ##### Attributes
 | Name | Type | Composition
 | -------- | -------- | -------- |